Supported Data Types

 Data type for date partitions

-Date partitions help efficiently read the data from a data lake.
-Data lakes store files in "folders" that have formats, e.g.:
+Date partitions help efficiently read data from a data lake.
+Data lakes store files in "folders" with formats such as:

 /date=2024-04-01/raw_data.parquet

-Naturally, it would come to that date partitions should have date type.
+Naturally, you might assume that date partitions should use a date type.
 However, experience shows that many data teams keep this information in text format in the table definition.
-Text format is acceptable if the date string is in ISO format.
+Text format is acceptable as long as the date string is in ISO format.

 Mitzu supports both text and date formats for partition columns.

-✅ The recommended type category for event names is DATE or TEXT.
+✅ The recommended type category for date partitions is DATE or TEXT.

 Other recommendations